Effective body mechanics to help the recovery process.

 Through these videos, we will cover activities that you perform on a daily basis to ensure you are performing these activities with spine safety in mind.
 We will show you how to use effective body mechanics with these daily activities.

 These videos will also assist you in strengthening your spine postoperatively, but the most important thing to keep in mind while doing any activity or exercise is to listen to your body.
 If an activity or exercise causes pain or discomfort, stop and check that you are doing the movement properly.
-If you are still unable to perform that movement or activity without pain, stop the exercise and contact your liaison or primary care physician for additional direction.
+If you are still unable to perform that movement or activity without pain, stop the exercise and contact the SPINE LINE or your primary care physician for additional direction.

 If at any time you have any questions or concerns, please call us.
-You can reach our Physical Therapist Consultant at 1-866-249-1627.
+You can reach our SPINE LINE at 1-866-226-5023.

 Now, let’s get started on your healthy recovery plan!